Stephen Magnusson: 2000-2011: Solo success

 After three years living in Zurich, Magnusson returned to Melbourne in 2000.

 At the 2000 National Jazz Awards (as part of the Wangaratta Festival of Jazz), Magnusson won the National Jazz Award.

 After performing with drummer Sergio Beresovsky and trumpeter Eugene Ball, the trio released the album, Healing Songs in February 2002.

 In 2001, Magnusson returned to Europe, touring throughout Germany and Switzerland.
-In October, Magnusson brought SNAG to Australia for an East Coast tour and again appeared at the Wangarratta Jazz Festival.
+In October, Magnusson brought SNAG to Australia for an East Coast tour and again appeared at the Wangaratta Jazz Festival.

 In 2002, Magnusson spent time in the Northern Territory playing music in Aboriginal communities with old friend and collaborator Stephen Teakle.
 This had a significant impact on both his life and his music.
 Upon returning to Melbourne, Magnusson embarked on a recording that would incorporate these influences compositionally and sonically.
 Boundaries was released that year with Bassist Frank Di Sario.

 In 2007, Magnusson released 14 Little Creatures on ABC Music, with The Weekend Australian giving it 4 out of 5 saying "These 14 creatures are highly individual solo guitar performances, ten of which were composed by...
 Stephen Magnusson.
 Listening to this album is like having Magnusson in your lounge room to play an intimate, unique solo concert on acoustic guitar."

 Magnusson has had three compositions added to The Australian Jazz Real Book and in 2013 the Melbourne Prize Trust awarded Magnusson the Outstanding Musician Award.